Last updated on May 15th, 2019

 In general, this variation is due to two primary factors:

 - The backlog of petitions currently being processed by your USCIS service center.

 - Whether or not the service center needs more information in order to process your application.

 While you don’t really have any control over the first point, the second point is much more manageable.

 The best way to ensure that your petition is processed as quickly as possible is to make sure you have followed all the directions and included all of the necessary documents.

 Sometimes, petitioners will file an incomplete petition by mistake, resulting in costly and time-consuming Requests for Evidence (RFEs).
 Other times, a USCIS officer may request evidence outside of the ordinary due to problems or inconsistencies in your application.

 If your fiancé is in the process of filing your K-1 fiancé visa petition, you should remind him or her to follow all instructions and to pay all of the fees on time.
-Once everything is submitted, you have to keep in mind that patience goes a long way.
+Once everything is submitted, all you can do is wait.